 Stripping Paint From Old Beams In Situ

-As fashions have changed over the years wooden beams in old properties have all sorts of treatment over the years – From being boxed in / painted black and made to look very even – to stripping right back to bare timber and exposing the natural grain.
+As fashions have changed over the years wooden beams in old properties have had all sorts of treatments – From being boxed in / painted black and made to look very even – to stripping right back to bare timber to expose the natural grain.

 Stripping Wooden Beams

 If you wish to have wooden beams stripped in situ whilst you are renovating a house the following needs to be taken into account:

 - What wood is it – hard wood or soft wood?

 - What is the condition of the wood?

 - Has it been allowed to get wet over its life then dried out?

 - Does it have live woodworm in it?
 Has it had woodworm / beetles living in it in the past?